The

 What we've been discussing so far would in fact be termed an abstraction.
 We've been silently ignoring the actual notes that you'd be playing; and therefore also, the notes at each fret and string on the neck.
 The diagrams apply to any key, and are shifted to anchor at your root note on the neck.

 In fact, before we go on, we'll point out here that this is part of the value in the shapes.
-You can find the musical figures, and the functional harmony in some given shapes on the neck; and then those same figures will translate all around the neck, in those shapes.
-You'll even be moving around the neck between cords, modes, positions, etc. with those same functions and figures; and those shapes may come along with you.
+You can find musical figures, and functional harmony that are in some given shapes on the neck.
+Then, those same figures will translate all around the neck; and they'll be in those same shapes.
+You'll even be moving around the neck between cords, modes, positions, etc. with those same functions and figures; and those shapes may come along with you, in part or in whole.
+It's also easy to see simple alterations, like between a major third and minor third; that still "reside" in a basic understanding of one simple shape.

 So, for the actual note names: if you reinforce these shapes in only one key, then you'll be seeing those notes all along the neck.
 Any amount of application should help to reinforce the notes on the neck — and it is important to have an understanding of the notes at the strings and frets.
 To gain a little exercise in learning the notes, the diagrams can simply help connect you more easily to the neck — they should reduce any work with connecting your figures to the fretboard, and allow you to shift focus more on the notes.
 You can simply shift your focus to the note names; to reinforce that.
 And in either case, as we've said, you should always look "through" the shapes to the notes that you are playing there.